-BBC Elite Information (Tape)
+BBC Elite - Acornsoft

 The BBC version of Elite featured a clever piece of programming which enabled two display modes to appear simultaneously on screen.